brson/brson.github.com/_posts/2020-09-07-near-smart-contracts-rust.md

 but it's a bit misleading.
-It's probably not too confusing to say something more like, "status messages are stored in an `UnorderedMap`, which is similar to the standard rust `HashMap`".
+It's probably not too confusing to say something more like, "status messages are stored in an `UnorderedMap`, which is similar to the standard Rust `HashMap`".

 I note that the value returned from `env::signer_account_id()` appears to be a `String`,